-- The nature of the proposed use, including the following: - How the land is to be used and the type of activities which will be carried out. - Hours of operation. - Patron and/or staff numbers. - Potential off-site impacts, including how such impacts will be managed and mitigated. - The current use of the land and adjoining properties. - The location and layout of the existing building(s) on the site, including the location of all external windows, doors and car parking areas. - Any residential use within 30 metres, including details of, habitable room windows, balconies, secluded private open space and car parking areas. - The location and type of activities to be carried out on the land. - How potential noise, fumes and air emissions, storage, waste and deliveries, light spillage and other operational matters that may cause negative impacts on nearby residential properties in a residential zone are to be addressed. - An Acoustic Assessment Report in circumstances where there is potential for noise disturbance to residents. - A Waste Management Plan that includes details of proposed waste management practices, unless Council is satisfied that the storage and management will not cause detriment to surrounding properties. - Whether noise from plant and equipment is designed in a way that ensures it will meet the requirements of SEPP N-1. - Whether music noise meets the requirements of SEPP N-2 where Clause 53.06 does not apply. - Whether patron noise does not exceed either SEPP N-1 noise limits or the following noise targets (measured at a noise sensitive area): - Background plus 10 dB for the day and evening. - Background plus 5 dB for the night. - LAmax levels not more than 65 dBA outside any operable window.
+- The nature of the proposed use, including the following: - How the land is to be used and the type of activities which will be carried out. - · Hours of operation. - · Patron and/or staff numbers. - Potential off-site impacts, including how such impacts will be managed and mitigated. - The current use of the land and adjoining properties. - The location and layout of the existing building(s) on the site, including the location of all external windows, doors and car parking areas. - Any residential use within 30 metres, including details of, habitable room windows, balconies, secluded private open space and car parking areas. - The location and type of activities to be carried out on the land. - How potential noise, fumes and air emissions, storage, waste and deliveries, light spillage and other operational matters that may cause negative impacts on nearby residential properties in a residential zone are to be addressed. - An Acoustic Assessment Report in circumstances where there is potential for noise disturbance to residents. - A Waste Management Plan that includes details of proposed waste management practices, unless Council is satisfied that the storage and management will not cause detriment to surrounding properties. - Whether noise from plant and equipment is designed in a way that ensures it will meet the requirements of the Victorian EPA Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues, Part I: Commercial, industrial and trade premises (Noise Protocol, Part I).
+SEPP N-1. - Whether music noise meets the requirements of SEPP N-2-the Victorian EPA Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues, Part II: Entertainment venues and events (Noise Protocol, Part II) where Clause 53.06 does not apply. - Whether patron noise does not exceed either SEPP N-1 the Noise Protocol, Part I noise limits or the following noise targets (measured at a noise sensitive area): - · Background plus 10 dB for the day and evening. - · Background plus 5 dB for the night. - · LAmax levels not more than 65 dBA outside any operable window.